 Neil from Surrey suggests Jump Start Jonny

-There are lots of different options out there for exercise, such as Joe Wicks’ daily PE sessions, however my children’s favourite is Jump Start Jonny.
+There are lots of different options out there for exercise, such as Joe Wicks’ PE sessions, however my children’s favourite is Jump Start Jonny.
 Jonny posts a number of videos on his website with the aim of getting kids active whilst having fun.
 The exercise videos are energetic, short and set to upbeat music - perfect for primary age kids.
 Jonny himself is a bundle of energy and really gets the kids going - be prepared to shout “Whoopa!”

 Rachel from Dorset suggests Cosmic Kids Yoga

 Cosmic Kids Yoga is a YouTube yoga class which is a great way to calm your children down and also helps with making them stronger.
 The instructor, Jamie, makes it fun and ties it in with stories that kids love such as Spider Man and Moana which helps encourage the kids to take part in the sessions.
 There are so many classes to choose from including the Zen Den, where your children can learn all about mindfulness and the Yoga Disco, where they can have a dance - it’s all great fun.

 My son finds it hard to learn in a formal way, so Nessy.com is great as they have fun games to play which makes learning phonics much more entertaining in a more relaxed way.
 They regularly post videos and announce free access to their resources on their Facebook page.
 Their apps, Hairy Letters and Hairy Games, have been a real hit with my son too.

 Felix from Yorkshire suggests Wizardingworld.com